 - other assets and other liabilities approximate their carrying value; - listed securities included in "Equity Investments" are readily traded on the Australian Securities Exchange in a standardised form.
 The net fair value of listed securities is determined by valuing them at the last quoted sale price as at the end of the reporting period.
-The net fair value of investments is set out in the manager's report.
+The net fair value of investments is set out in note 8.